The Paycheque That Buys the Market

 II.
 When the file funds its own compression

-There is a second process operating on the other end of the chain, and it runs in the same direction as the first.
+There is a second process operating on the other end of the chain, running in the same direction as the first.

 The contribution file does not choose what to buy.
 It moves through default allocations into balanced and growth options, most of which carry meaningful exposure to market-cap-weighted indices.
 Those indices, in turn, do not choose what to own.
 They own what is largest.
-And what is largest, in 2025, is a small number of technology platforms capturing the rental income of artificial intelligence at a scale the index has not seen since the late 1990s.
+And what is largest, in 2025, is a small number of technology platforms capturing the rental income of artificial intelligence.

 As their market capitalisations grow, their weight in the index grows with them.
-The contribution file, designed as a mechanism for broad participation in economic growth, becomes increasingly a mechanism for concentrated exposure to a small number of AI beneficiaries.
-The passive investor who believes they hold a diversified slice of the economy holds something different: a market-cap-weighted bet on the platforms capturing AI rents, surrounded by a diminishing tail of everything else.
+The passive investor who believes they hold a diversified slice of the economy holds something materially different: a market-cap-weighted bet on the platforms capturing AI rents, surrounded by a diminishing tail of everything else.
 Their portfolio is diversified by name count.
-By risk source, it is something else entirely.
+By risk source, it is concentrated.

 ───